Skip to Content

 Health Monitoring and Common Issues

-1. Respiratory infections: Wheezing or discharge signals ventilation problems.
+1. Respiratory infections: Wheezing, open-mouth breathing, or discharge require immediate attention.

 Frequently Asked Questions (FAQs)